03egranados/InspireMe/README.txt

 (Click "New Quote" to fetch and display a random API generated quote.)

 2. Save your favorite quotes to a local database.
-(Click "Save Quote" to save the displayed API quote to your local database)
+(Click "Save Quote" to save the displayed API quote to the local database)

 3. Edit existing quotes with customized content and author.
 (Click "Edit" on any saved quote to modify its content or author.)

-4. Delete quotes from your saved collection.
+4. Delete quotes from the saved collection.
-(Click "Delete" to remove a quote from your database.)
+(Click "Delete" to remove a quote from the database.)

 Requirements:
 --------------